-Achievement of Semi-Annual Profitability Metric Target Under target Achievement of Corporate Milestones Under 60% Payment No payment Between target and maximum Over 60% but equal to or under 80% 50% payment Payment = 2015 semi-annual salary multiplied by Semi-Annual Bonus Plan target bonus (%) multiplied by semi-annual profitability metric achievement (up to a maximum of 125%) multiplied by individual modifier (up to a maximum of 125%) multiplied by 50% At target 80% or over 100% payment Payment = 2015 semi-annual salary multiplied by Semi-Annual Bonus Plan target bonus (%) multiplied by semi-annual profitability metric achievement (up to a maximum of 125%) multiplied by individual modifier (up to a maximum of 125%) Between target and maximum 80% or over Greater than 100% payment Payment = 2015 semi-annual salary multiplied by Semi-Annual Bonus Plan target bonus (%) multiplied by semi-annual profitability metric achievement (up to a maximum of 125%) multiplied by individual modifier (up to a maximum of 125%) Under target 80% or over No payment
+Achievement of Semi-Annual Profitability Metric Target Achievement of Corporate Milestones Payment Under target Under 60% No payment Between target and maximum Over 60% but equal to or under 80% 50% payment Payment = 2016 semi-annual salary multiplied by Semi-Annual Bonus Plan target bonus (%) multiplied by semi-annual profitability metric achievement (up to a maximum of 125%) multiplied by individual modifier (up to a maximum of 125%) multiplied by 50% At target 80% or over 100% payment Payment = 2016 semi-annual salary multiplied by Semi-Annual Bonus Plan target bonus (%) multiplied by semi-annual profitability metric achievement (up to a maximum of 125%) multiplied by individual modifier (up to a maximum of 125%) Between target and maximum 80% or over Greater than 100% payment Payment = 2016 semi-annual salary multiplied by Semi-Annual Bonus Plan target bonus (%) multiplied by semi-annual profitability metric achievement (up to a maximum of 125%) multiplied by individual modifier (up to a maximum of 125%) Under target 80% or over No payment

-Our 2015 corporate milestones are confidential because disclosure of these milestones would result in competitive harm, but they generally consisted of milestones relating to cost targets, major customer transactions, new product development, manufacturing plans, process enhancements, and inventory turns.
-The quarterly corporate milestone scores were 74.8%, 62.3%, 76.3% and 81.6% for each quarter in fiscal 2015, respectively.
-Individual modifiers for the named executive officers ranged from 69% to 115%, and averaged 92% for the two halves of fiscal 2015.
+Our 2016 corporate milestones are confidential because disclosure of these milestones would result in competitive harm, but they generally consisted of milestones relating to cost targets, major customer transactions, new product development, manufacturing plans, process enhancements, and inventory turns.
+The quarterly corporate milestone scores were 87%, 75%, 67%, and 53% for each quarter in fiscal 2016, respectively.
+Individual modifiers for the named executive officers ranged from 50% to 100%, and averaged 80% for the first half of fiscal 2016.
+We did not assign individual modifiers for the second half of fiscal 2016, due to projected non-achievement of the cash trigger.